-- No (or limited) specific limits in environmental regulations. - Little is known about how they behave in the environment. - Little known about their effects on human health and environment. - Presents significant challenge for regulatory agencies.
+- No (or limited) specific limits in environmental regulations. - Little is known about how they behave in the environment. - Little known about their effects on human health and environment. - In general, animal studies have found that animals exposed to PFAS at high levels resulted in changes in the function of the liver, thyroid, pancreas and hormone levels. - EPA has set interim and final health goals for several PFAS (PFOA, PFOS, PFBS and Gen X) - Presents significant challenge for regulatory agencies.